 - PhD, History, University of Maryland - College Park

-- MA, History, North Carolina State University at Raleigh
+- MA, History, North Carolina State University

 - BA, History, Bob Jones University

 - American Social History since 1865 (Hi 460)

 - The West since 1914 (Hi 350)